CBSE Class 7 Science Notes Chapter 2 Nutrition in Animals

 - The inner walls of the intestine have finger-like outgrowth called villi.

-- Villi increases the surface area for absorption of food.
+- Villi increase the surface area for the absorption of food.

 - Each villus has a small network of blood vessels.